-PROGRAM DATES: The program will officially begin on Sunday, May 24, 2015 in Montreal with a welcome dinner early in the evening, and will end late in the day Saturday, May 30, 2015.
-Students are responsible for making their own travel arrangements in order to arrive in Montreal by the afternoon of Sunday, May 24, 2015 and to depart Montreal early in the day on Sunday, May 31, 2015.
-In order to ensure sufficient time for check in at Le Studio Hotel, students should plan on arriving no later than 3:00 p.m. on May 24 at Trudeau airport.
+PROGRAM DATES: The program will officially begin on Sunday, May 28, 2017 in Montreal with a welcome dinner early in the evening, and will end with a closing dinner on Saturday, June 3, 2017.
+Students are responsible for making their own travel arrangements in order to arrive in Montreal by the afternoon of Sunday, May 28, 2017 and to depart Montreal early in the day on Sunday, June 3, 2017.
+In order to ensure sufficient time for check in at Le Studio Hotel, students should plan on arriving no later than 3:00 p.m. on May 28 at Trudeau airport.

-There will be two pre-departure meetings in person in April and/or early May 2015.
-Each of these sessions will last one hour and serve as an introduction to foreign travel and study, Canada, the City of Montreal, and the educational program to be delivered in Montreal in late May.
+There will be one or more pre-departure meetings in person in April and/or early May 2017.
+These sessions will last one hour and serve as an introduction to foreign travel and study, Canada, the City of Montreal, and the educational program to be delivered in Montreal in late May.
 There may be a class meeting in person following the program in Montreal.